 This section generally takes between 10 and 15 minutes to complete.
 It assesses your English speaking ability.
 This is done via an interview given by the examiner, asking the candidate questions about their home, family, work, studies and interests.
 The candidate will then be given a card with a topic and be asked to speak on that topic.
 After that, they will be asked further questions about that topic.

 Why Take The IELTS Test?

-While it is more difficult to do online, the IELTS test is more internationally recognized.
-You’re required to have IELTS for Canada immigration which is also required by Australia, New Zealand, the UK and the USA.
-As a result, many educational institutions and companies need an IELTS test result for an international applicant.
+While it is more difficult online, the IELTS test is more internationally recognized.
+You must have IELTS for Canada immigration which is also required by Australia, New Zealand, the UK and the USA.
+As a result, many educational institutions and companies need an IELTS test result for international applicants.

 As it is so widely recognized, the IELTS testing centers are widely available, with the online version available in the following countries:

 ||United Arab Emirates

 ||United States of America

 Preparing for a CLB assessment is essential and can help you succeed.
 With the proper preparation, you can be confident in your ability to perform well on the assessment and achieve your desired score.